cmorrison31/PyEOL/README.md

 TerraFrame provides robust datetime and timescale conversion functionality that is fully leap second aware.
 Conversions between UTC, UT1, TT, and TAI are provided.
 The user is encouraged to not work in UTC directly to avoid leap second ambiguity.
-Convertion to UTC from TT or TAI can be safely done in post-processing.
+Conversion to UTC from TT or TAI can be safely done in post-processing.

 ![Animation of CGRS to ITRS Transformation](https://raw.githubusercontent.com/cmorrison31/TerraFrame/main/Animations/GCRS_to_ITRS.gif)